caseydierking/pit-boss/README.md

 # Pit-Boss BBQ Smoker Recipes

 An awesome list of amazing recipes you can try on your smoker.
 This list was inspired by the [JSON Movie Collection list](https://github.com/jsonmc/jsonmc).
+Note: This list is not affiliated with Pit Boss Grills.

 ## Contributing